How to Prompt Writing with the Quick Exposé

 - What is your research question?
 What do you want to find out or demonstrate?

 - Which aspects are of particular interest/relevance?
-What scientific problem is your work related to?
+What scientific problem does your work address?

 - What is your goal in doing so?
 What is the purpose of your paper?

-- What data and materials do you want to examine?
+- What data and materials are you going to examine?

 - What is your approach?
-What methods would be suitable – and why?
+What methods would be appropriate – and why?

-- What does your time schedule look like?
-Have you set intermediate goals for yourself?
+- What is your timeline?
+Have you set interim goals?
 Is there a deadline?

-After the time is up, read calmly through what you have written.
-If you are still unsure or unable to find an answer at one point or another, you now know what you still need to ponder and clarify.
-You can use your finished Blitz-Exposé as a reflection tool for your further steps and the concrete preparation of your writing project – no matter whether it is a term paper, a project paper, or a thesis.
-In addition, you can elaborate further on your spontaneous draft and make it the starting point for a productive discussion of your project with your supervisor.
+When the time is up, take a moment to read over what you have written.
+If you are still unsure or cannot find an answer to a question, you now know what you still need to think about and clarify.
+You can use your finished Quick Exposé as a reflection tool for your next steps and the concrete preparation of your writing project – no matter whether it is a term paper, a project paper, or a thesis.
+You can also refine your spontaneous draft and use it as a starting point for a productive discussion of your project with your supervisor.

-Do you have any more questions about academic writing?
+Do you have any more questions about academic and scientific writing?

 Any questions?